-- (2) These funds include the budget of the Training Department (personnel, fellowships, national and international courses, short-term consultants, supplies and equipment, and publications) and the costs of personnel, supplies, and other administrative costs for other departments involved in training. - (3) In addition to the budget for field advisory services, includes costs of personnel and administrative staff of field studies on vaccines, epidemiology of the disease, carriers, etc., carried out jointly by the field advisory and laboratory departments.
+- courses, short-term consultants, supplies and equipment, and publications) and the costs of personnel, supplies, These funds include the budget of the Training Department (personnel, fellowships, national and international and other administrative costs for other departments involved in training.
+3 - of In addition to the budget for field advisory services, includes costs of personnel and administrative staff field studies on vaccines, epidemiology of the disease, carriers, etc., carried out jointly by the field advisory and laboratory departments.
 Also includes cost of meetings.
+3

-Funds intended for the general administration costs of the Center - finances, personnel, supplies and general services.
+Funds intended for the general administration costs of the Center - finances, personnel, supplies and general